LAURENCE OLIVIER AS THE MOOR IN 'OTHELLO' - 1965

 Running parallel to this, Abd el-Ouahed ben Messaoud ben Mohammed Anoun — the olive-skinned Moorish ambassador to the Arab King of Barbary — is often cited as the inspiration for the character of Othello.
 He visited the court of Queen Elizabeth in 1600, and sat for a portrait.
 Some suggest that Shakespeare would have met him, or indeed performed one of his plays in his presence.

 However, alongside this there is a strong counter-argument for the Moor as a black African, and certainly during Shakespeare’s time, London’s Africans were also a big influence on him.
-In November 1600, John Leo Africanus’s Geographical History of Africa was published, which Shakespeare is believed to have read, giving him a perspective on the culture of the continent.
+In November 1600, John Leo Africanus’s Geographical History of Africa was published, which Shakespeare is alleged to have read, giving him a perspective on the culture of the continent.
 At the same time, in the court of Queen Elizabeth, a social gathering called the masque of blackness, was a well established ritual in which the Queen and her ladies-in-waiting would dress up and blacken their faces with make-up to appear as “Ethiopes”.
 African Christians would also have been a part of Shakespeare’s daily life around St. Helen’s Bishopsgate, Silver Street and Turnmill Street, where he lived and socialised.
 He would have interacted with them as servants, musicians, entertainers and even prostitutes.
 He would also have been aware of their struggles within Elizabethan society, and the racism they may have endured.

 MOOR MEANS BLACK